itpropro/nuxt-oidc-auth/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-Welcome to __Nuxt OIDC Auth__! a Nuxt module focusing on OIDC (OpenID Connect) provider based authentication for Nuxt.
+Welcome to __Nuxt OIDC Auth__ a Nuxt module focusing on OIDC (OpenID Connect) provider based authentication for Nuxt.
 We use no external dependencies outside of the [unjs](https://unjs.io/) ecosystem except for token validation.
 This module is based on the session implementation of nuxt-auth-utils.

 If you are looking for a module for local authentication without an external identity provider (and much more) provided by your Nuxt server check out the nuxt-auth module from sidebase (powered by authjs and NextAuth) ➡️ [nuxt-auth](https://github.com/sidebase/nuxt-auth)